jpartain89/Software-Install-Guides/docs/ubuntu-specific/web-server/ddclient.rst

 This guide is a bit more hands on, but is not only a good lesson to get through and learn, but ends up building a nice, very useful and light weight program!

 DDClient, specifically, is a Dynamic DNS program.
-Through its config files, it listens for public IP address changes on the machine its running on - IPv4 specifically - and then relays that information back to your Domain Name Host - `domains.google.com <domains.google.com>`_ for example - so that, if you are self-hosting stuff attached to your url name, and its hosting from an IP address that likes to change - which consumer-based internet access will change that IP address - this handles that issue.
+Through its config files, it listens for public IP address changes on the machine its running on - IPv4 specifically - and then relays that information back to your Domain Name Host - `Google Domains`_ for example - so that, if you are self-hosting stuff attached to your url name, and its hosting from an IP address that likes to change - which consumer-based internet access will change that IP address - this handles that issue.

-Plus, `domains.google.com <domains.google.com>`_ also has a specific, easier-to-use config setup for DDClient, so it makes your life just that much easier.
+Plus, `Google Domains`_ also has a specific, easier-to-use config setup for DDClient, so it makes your life just that much easier.

 Software Requirements
 -----------------------------